haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 the material that you miss using the asynchronously available video recordings.
-If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact me for working out alternate arrangements as soon as the situation permits.
+If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact me for working out alternative arrangements as soon as the situation permits.
 Note that office hours and the discussion forum are available to assist you as well.